Easy Woodland Christmas Tablescape

 I set this at the very center of the table.
 Keeping the flower arrangement low is important so that your guests can easily have a conversation across the table.

 I tucked two different glass candle holders into the sprigs.
 Cape Candle gifted me some of my favorite Colonial Classic White Candles which I also added to the candle holders.
+You could also use brass candlesticks with this theme.

 Finally, I laid some fun textures on the greenery; pine cones, dried artichokes, dried seeds, and yarn balls.